BluePilotDev/bluepilot/README.md

 - [**Improved Ford Longitudinal controls**] - logic to adjust stock OpenPilot single acceleration signal into seperate gas and brake signals for much smoother long control on ford vehicles.
 - [**Anti-Windup in Turns**] - Logic to reset the EPAS back to zero when a human turn is detected.
 This prevents the EPAS from winding up and fighting to keep turning after the car has straightened up.
 Makes experimental mode and MADS safer to use.
 - [**Anti Ping Pong Logic**] - Applies a blend of desired curvature and predicted curvature when no curves have been detected for at least the next 3 seconds.
 This greatly reduce steering wheel wiggle and ping pong.
-- [**Less Aggressive Lance Changes**] - utilizes a blend of desired curvature and predicted curvature to achieve smoother, less aggressive lane changes.
+- [**Less Aggressive Lane Changes**] - utilizes a blend of desired curvature and predicted curvature to achieve smoother, less aggressive lane changes.

 </details>